zelihainan/VM/README.md

   - `Rotate Left (Q)`, `Rotate Right (E)`: Rotates the robot on its vertical axis using keyboard shortcuts or button clicks.

 - **Arm Angle Slider**

-  A horizontal slider that controls the vertical angle of the robot’s arm.
-The value ranges from 0.000 to a maximum defined in the implementation (e.g., 1.000).
-This simulates scanning or grabbing motions.
+- A horizontal slider in the user interface allows control over the vertical angle of the robot’s arm.
+- The slider value ranges from 0.000 to 1.000, which is internally mapped to an actual angle between 0° and 100°.
+- When the arm angle is within the range of 60° to 100°, the robot is allowed to perform a scanning operation.
+- If the arm angle is below 60°, scanning is disabled, simulating a lowered or idle arm position.
+- This mechanism enhances the realism of the robot’s behavior by explicitly requiring the arm to be raised before initiating a scan.
 ---

 ### Light Settings